As one's usage of DOS increases along

 FOR %%FILES IN (TEST-1.txt TEST-2.txt) DO TYPE %%FILES

 The FOR command has many additional features depending on your DOS version.
-The purpose in this article is to keep it simple so one may understand just its variable aspect.
+The purpose in this article is to keep it simple so one may understand only the aspect of variables.
 To learn more about this very powerful command, see your DOS documentation.

 Where May I Use Variables?